 \subsubsection{Speech Emotion Recognition}

-For training the speech emotion recognition neural network, the corpus is randomly split into emotion-stratified partitions using a 80/20 rule.
-The resulting splits consist of 8116 utterances for training, 2029 utterances for validation, and 50 utterances for testing.
-As described in Section \ref{sec:emotion_recog}, 40-dimensional mel-scaled filter banks are used as input acoustic features.
-The network is trained to optimize a cross entropy loss using the Adam optimizer.
+For training the speech emotion recognition model, the corpus is randomly split into emotion-stratified partitions using a 80/10/10 rule.
+As described in Section \ref{sec:emotion_recog}, 40-dimensional MFB are used as input acoustic features.
+The network is trained to optimize the cross entropy loss using the Adam optimizer.
 We use a learning rate of 0.001 for a maximum of 20 epochs.
 We monitor the validation performance during training and apply early stopping when the validation loss converges.
-Since the data is class imbalanced, we penalize the classification errors of each class inversely proportional to the class probability.
+Since the data is class imbalanced, we penalize classification errors of each class inversely proportional to the class probability.

-Figure \ref{fig:test3} shows a TSNE projection \cite{van2008visualizing} of the emotion embeddings for the test set clustered based on emotion labels.
-As shown, the emotion embeddings are well separated, which is reflected in the high classification accuracy shown in Table \ref{tab:accu}.
-Although the performance of state-of-the-art speech emotion recognition systems in the wild does not reach such high accuracies \cite{tarantino2019self}, the high classification performance shown in Table \ref{tab:accu} was actually expected, as the emotions are acted.
+Figure \ref{fig:test3} shows a TSNE projection \cite{van2008visualizing} of the emotion embeddings for the test set colored based on emotion labels.
+The emotion embeddings are well separated, which is reflected in the high classification accuracy shown in Table \ref{tab:accu}.
+Although the performance of state-of-the-art speech emotion recognition systems in the wild does not reach such high accuracies \cite{tarantino2019self}, the high accuracy in Table \ref{tab:accu} was expected, as the emotions are acted.
 In contrast to simply using a one hot vector to represent the emotion state, the distance between emotion embeddings within the same cluster allows for fine-grained control of the emotion level that needs to be synthesized.